-If a student withdraws before actually receiving a Pell Grant disbursement but has completed enrollment time in a 21-22 STUDENT HANDBOOK-1stEd-Draft-07122021.docx 24 career major, the student may receive a Post-Withdrawal Disbursement (PWD) for the amount earned while attending.
+If a student withdraws before actually receiving a Pell Grant disbursement but has completed enrollment time in a career major, the student may receive a Post-Withdrawal Disbursement (PWD) for the amount earned while attending.
 The PWD will be applied to the student's account if the student owes EOCTC for outstanding obligations.
 Any overpayment resulting on the account after the PWD has been applied will be returned to the student within 14 days.